luzzou/6D-ViT/README.md

 This is the offical repository of our recent work [**6D-ViT: Category-Level 6D Object Pose Estimation via Transformer-Based Instance Representation Learning**](https://ieeexplore.ieee.org/document/9933183), we provide the pose estimation results on the REAL275 testset to evaluate the performance of our method.

-More information will be released after the paper is accepted.
+More information will be released soon.